Mentoring & Supervision

-The truth is you may need both.
-But before you invest in mentoring or supervision it’s really important that you fully understand them both – because they both cost money and you should ensure you allocate your professional development dollars to the right thing.
+Before you invest in mentoring or supervision, it’s important you fully understand the difference – because they both cost money and you should ensure you are investing in the right thing.

 Mentor Coaching focuses on the development of your coaching skills.
 This could be something you access at any point in time when you want to sharpen your skills, or when you are working towards and ICF credential (or re-credentialing).